MeJaymin/cimodels/README.md

 # cimodels
-This repo will contain basic CI Codes for Model and Controller management
+This repo will contain basic CI Codes for Model and Controller management and test